OmarKrei/CatchPhish/README.md

-# CatchPhish - A Machine Learning Approach to Catching Phishing URL's
+# CatchPhish - An ML Approach to Catching Phishing URL's